 What if I feel I have been discriminated against?

 If you believe you have experienced discrimination while at work, there are a number of different ways you can challenge it.

 If you believe that your employer has discriminated against you, then you could use the employer's grievance procedure.
 A grievance is essentially a type of complaint.
 You as the employee are making a formal complaint that your employer has acted unlawfully and that this has breached your rights in employment law.
 All employers should have a grievance procedure.

 Not every dispute has to go to the formal Employment Tribunal.
 It is possible to resolve many disputes through what is called 'alternative dispute resolution' (ADR).
 This covers a range of ways in which an employee (or job applicant) and employee can engage to try to resolve the dispute without having to go to the Employment Tribunal.
 The most common form of ADR is called 'mediation', where a professionally trained and independent mediator is brought in to resolve the issue.

 If you are unable to resolve a dispute through other means, such as a grievance or an appeal, then you could go to an Employment Tribunal and ask it to decide your case.
 You can do this if your complaint is against your current employer or because you were turned down for a job.
 You can also take a case against a former employer.
 You must start a case in the Employment Tribunal with three months less one day of the act of discrimination.

-You can also contact our Legal Rights Service via our Helpline on 0303 123 9999 or emailing email@example.com.
+For more information contact our Legal Rights Service via our Helpline on 0303 123 9999 or email firstname.lastname@example.org.

 It's common to experience strong feelings about sight loss and there will probably be times when you wish you had some emotional support.
 We can help, talk to us.Talk to somebody